 Electric vehicles (EV) are calling for new capabilities – Over the last few years, next-gen vehicle technology has disrupted traditional T&M supplier models, calling for a rethink in terms of design, manufacturing, engineering, and partnerships.
-Research suggests that the global EV market is witnessing a steady uptick, even as the Indian government encourages the use of green transport alternatives in a bid to improve environmental footprints.
-In order to keep up with this trend, suppliers must realign infrastructure to meet EV range, weight, and lifetime parameters.
+Research suggests that the global Electric Vehicle market is witnessing a steady uptick, even as the Indian government encourages the use of green transport alternatives in a bid to improve environmental footprints leading to sustainable innovation.
+In order to keep up with this trend, automotive suppliers must realign infrastructure to meet Electric Vehicle range, weight, and lifetime parameters.

 Suppliers must address Quality, Regulations & Cost mandates – Cost and quality constraints have always been a concern, and in today’s regulatory climate, the fallout for non-compliance is extremely severe.
-A virtualized environment is needed where component designs are first tested against quality and safety standards, before commencing production.
-Suppliers must also look at new ways of development and delivery, built on seamless multi-disciplinary collaboration across design, engineering, and production cycles.
+A virtualized environment ,powered by 3D technologies, is needed where component designs are first tested against quality and safety standards, before commencing production.
+Suppliers must also look at new ways of product design, development and delivery, built on seamless multi-disciplinary collaboration across design, engineering, and production cycles.
 This will also help to create a centralized governance structure, harmonizing different sites and keeping costs at an optimum.

 Needless to say, this is a dynamic landscape for T&M suppliers.
 While these challenges threaten outmoded approaches to manufacturing and distribution, on the other side there are significant gains and long-term success.
 AT Kearney predicts that auto component sales in India will increase fourfold by 2020.
 Suppliers who meaningfully leverage the power of technology, establishing digital continuity across various stages in the value chain, will stand to gain a competitive edge.